Eventador/eventador.github.io/_documentation/getting_started_guide.md

 ```

-Next consume the data from the URI that is returned when we create a consumer.
+Next consume the data using the URI that is returned when we create a consumer.

 ```bash
 curl -s -X GET -H "Accept: application/vnd.kafka.avro.v1+json" \